How to Find Lost Things vs. When to Leave Them Lost

 I heard a tick as the round rubber earring back collided with something in its descent, just a ping of rubber hitting metal and nothing more.
 That means it bounced off the metal file cabinet, and then rolled across the floor.
 Not much resonance to the ping so I can assume it hit fairly low to the ground, and so didn't roll very far - the rubber will grip the stoneware tile and slow its roll.
 I turn on the overhead light, crouch to find something the same color as the tile, and I find it.
 I put the earring through the hole in my ear, and make it secure.
 Now I can go about my day.

 Tim taught me the trick to finding something small and lost: drop another one from the exact same location and pay attention to where the second one lands.
 I didn't have to this time, drop the other back, because I recognised the sound of hard rubber bouncing off thin metal.

-Tim also taught me to trust the data I think my senses gave me, to follow through the investigation and find out whether I was right.
+Tim also taught me to trust the data I think my senses gave me, to still follow through the investigation and find out whether I was right.
 I can assess my observations pretty accurately.
 What I can't do is measure time.
 Tim's Follow-Through Theory has holes.